natj/natj.github.io/_posts/group/2024-05-30-helsinki_cluster_access.md

 export PYTHONPATH
 ```

-This loads to the correct Cray HPC modules when you login to the cluster.
+This loads the correct Cray HPC modules when you login to the cluster.

 ### Virtual Python environment